bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step4.md

 <br>Check the files under appconfig directory
 <br>`ls appconfig`{{execute}}

+Make sure you see following files unders appconfig folder:<br>
 <b>Start script</b> is a script file which contains code to start all service(s).
 <br>
 <br><b>spark-slave</b> file is a service script to start/stop/get-status of the Spark-slave service.